sderosiaux/react-stack-step-by-step/README.md

 },
 ```

+It's often a good usage to create scripts such as "command:variation".
+It has nothing special, it's just a small convention when it's a variation of the same command.

 ## Details

 - `"test": "echo \"Error: no test specified\" && exit 1"` is automatically created when you ran `npm init`.